LuShenJ/PyEMILI/manual/Intro.md

 ### Output files

 After running `pyemili.Lines.Line_list.identify()`, two files end with **'.dat'** and **'.out'** will be generate in the directory.
-The '.out' file contains complete candidate lines of each input observed line.
-The following are some of the candidate lines for an observed line.
-The title information is
+The '.out' file contains complete candidate IDs of each input observed line.
+As an example of the results, The following presents a demonstrative output of PyEMILI's identification of an emission line observed:

 >`Number 98 	Observed line:	3918.93000 	 1.07E-03	SNR:226.4	FWHM:18.7`

-which means this observed line is the 98th line of input line list.
-The observed wavelength is 3918.93.
-Flux is 1.07e-03 relative to the $H_\beta$.
+The '.out' file is composed of individual blocks, with each block corresponding to the line identification of a single obserevd line.
+Each block begins with header information as shown above, which means this observed line is the 98th line of *Input Line List*.
+The observed wavelength is 3918.93 angstroms.
+Flux is 1.07e-03 relative to the $H_\beta=1$.

 ![out file](./pic/out.png)